flaturtha/CharlieChan/_short-stories/told-in-glass.md

 His first captor exchanged a look with his companion.

 "Something that's going to stand this country on its ear when it hears about it," he answered.
 "The old man invented a mirror.
-He had one in the bureau in his bedioom.
+He had one in the bureau in his bedroom.
 It's a mirror that retains the reflection of the last person who passes before it." ...

 <p id="theend">THE END</p>